rhysd/vim.wasm/wasm/README.md

 // Setup callbacks if you need...

-// Start Vim
+// Start Vim (give option object if necessary) vim.start();
-vim.start();
 ```

-`VimWasm` class is provided to manage Vim lifecycle.
-Please import it from `vimwasm.js` ES Module.
+`VimWasm` class is provided to manage Web Worker lifecycle where Vim is running.
+Please import it from
+`vimwasm.js` ES Module.

-`workerScriptPath` is the most important option value which represents a file path to worker script
+`workerScriptPath` is the most important option value which represents a file path to a worker script
 which runs Vim in Web Worker.
-By switching path to scripts for 'normal' feature Vim and 'small' feature
+By switching path to scripts `vim-wasm/vim.js` and `vim-wasm/small/vim.js`,
-Vim, you can switch feature set of Vim.
+you can switch feature set of Vim.
 Please read following 'Normal Feature and Small Feature' section.

 `VimWasm` provides several callbacks to interact with Vim running in Web Worker.
 Please check
 [example code](./example/index.js) for the callbacks setup.

 Finally calling `start()` method starts Vim in new Web Worker.
+You can pass an options object to the
+method call to specify various options.

 ### Serve `index.html`

-Serve `index.html` with HTTP server and access to it on a browser.
+Serve `index.html` with HTTP server and access to it from a web browser.

 **NOTE:** This project uses [`SharedArrayBuffer`][shared-array-buffer] and [`Atomics` API][atomics-api].
 Only Chrome or Chromium-based browsers enable them by default.
 For Firefox and Safari, feature flag must